No pricing info available

 Overall I had a good experience.

-Dr Pedro Monteiro - ENT and Skull Base Surgeon, located in Syfred Douglas St, Cape Town, South Africa offers patients Laryngoscopy procedures among its total of 21 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Laryngoscopy procedures at Dr Pedro Monteiro - ENT and Skull Base Surgeon, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they have multiple recognized accreditations, including: HPCSA - Health Professions Council of South AfricaRCSEd - The Royal College of Surgeons of EdinburghRCSEd - The Royal College of Surgeons of EdinburghFCS(SA) - Fellowship of the College of Surgeons of South Africa
+Dr Pedro Monteiro - ENT and Skull Base Surgeon, can be found in Syfred Douglas St, Cape Town, South Africa and offers its patients Laryngoscopy procedures as well as 21 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Laryngoscopy procedures at Dr Pedro Monteiro - ENT and Skull Base Surgeon.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Dr Pedro Monteiro - ENT and Skull Base Surgeon has several accreditations, including: HPCSA - Health Professions Council of South AfricaRCSEd - The Royal College of Surgeons of EdinburghRCSEd - The Royal College of Surgeons of EdinburghFCS(SA) - Fellowship of the College of Surgeons of South Africa

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?